jussihyva/n-puzzle/README.md

 ### 1.1 A goal of the project

-NOTE.
-Text below is direct copy from the N-Puzzle project description from Hive Coding school.

-The goal of this project is to solve the N-puzzle ("taquin" in French) game using the A* search algorithm or one of its variants.
+The goal of this project is to solve the N-puzzle game using the A\* search algorithm or one of its variants.
 You start with a square board made up of N*N cells.
 One of these cells will be empty, the others will contain numbers, starting from 1, that will be unique in this instance of the puzzle.